Skip to main content

 ICD-10-SESweden

-When enabled, the system field accepts the extension identifier (e.g., icd10-gm) instead of the base icd10 value.
+When enabled, the system field accepts the relevant ICD-10 identifier with an encounter-type suffix (e.g., icd10int-inpatient, icd10gm-inpatient, cim10fr-outpatient).